Cambodia is one of the jewels of travel to South East Asia and definitely a firm favourite of YPT.

 All nationalities, excluding nationals of Indonesia, Malaysia, Singapore, Philippines, Laos, Thailand, Myanmar and Vietnam need a visa to enter Cambodia.

 Visas can either be gotten from Cambodian embassies, consulates, or obtained on arrival at Phnom Penh International Airport, Siem Reap international airport or most border crossings between Laos, Thailand and Vietnam.

 It is also now possible to get an e-visa online prior to your arrival in Cambodia.
-Check this link for more details.

 How much does a Cambodian visa cost?
 A regular tourist visa should cost between $30-35, although if you do not have a passport photo with you they ask for a few extra dollars.

 What kind of visa should you get?